 We have a Garmin e-collar with a remote, and I had planned to use it with Raven if needed.
 However, shortly after witnessing her extreme prey drive with our cat I decided it was not worth the effort in trying to train her.
 I would only be managing her instincts, at best.
 An e-collar is certainly an option for the right situation, however.

 Other than that, see how things pan out.

 Ultimately, with two dogs, life can become quite chaotic if you let it.
 Believe it or not, I like a calm, structured home and I believe that’s possible even with two young dogs!

 I believe in providing sporting breeds with what they need – TONS of exercise, consistent training and boundaries, things to chew and time to play.

 In return, I believe it’s fair to ask them to give me time to work while they settle in and do nothing for a few hours midday.

 Remy learned this is part of the routine right away as an 8-week-old puppy.
 My old guy Ace loved to nap while I worked.
-I think Raven will learn the routine quickly as well.
+I think a new dog would learn the routine quickly as well.

 What advice do you have about adding a second adult dog?

 In the comments, I welcome your advice and tips.
 This is helpful for me and for anyone else about to add a second adult dog.

 And if you have any questions about adding a second dog, let me know and I’ll do my best to answer.